UKCloud/documentation/articles/vmware/vmw-how-create-isolated-network.md

     - In the **Gateway CIDR** field, enter the gateway address for the network.

-    - Switch on the **Shared** toggle to make the network available to other VDCs within the same organisation.
+    - Select the **Shared** option to make the network available to other VDCs within the same organisation.

     ![New Organization VDC Network dialog box - General page](images/vmw-vcd10.1-new-network-general.png)